 Contact us

-Cleaner feet thanks to carpet Magellan
+Cleaner feet thanks to the Magellan mat

 More cleanliness, fewer slips

-Up to 60% clean feet
+Up to more than 60% clean hooves

 Share this article: